 - Price Freeze is available on 90% of airfare options you can find on Hopper.
 You might not be given the option to freeze a price if the flight is at risk of selling out or is in high demand.

 - The deposit required to freeze a flight price depends on the route and demand, and can vary between $1 to $40.
-If you don’t book the flight you freeze, you will forfeit that deposit.

 When Should I Use Price Freeze?